In this article

 SmileDirect’s aligner trays are made of comfortable, smooth, BPA-free plastic.
 The aligners are nearly invisible and slowly straighten your teeth in small increments.
-They can be removed at any time for cleaning, eating, and brushing your teeth.
+They can be removed anytime for cleaning, eating, and brushing your teeth.

-SmileDirectClub can ONLY fix minor to moderate teeth alignment issues, including:
+SmileDirectClub is only suitable for people with minor to moderate teeth misalignment, including:

 The SmileDirectClub aligner process is straightforward and convenient.
 Here are the basic steps:

 SmileDirect's aligners are cut to fit along your gumline to ensure maximum comfort.
 On average, your treatment can last up to 6 months, but this will depend on your unique treatment plan.